djdiox/diox-frontend-angular/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.2.

+Should be sooner or later published on this GitHub [Page](https://devilzripper.github.io/diox-frontend-angular/).

 As a private testing project, this contains a number of features that are unusual.

 Creating The Code Base / Need Design!

+V0.0.0.1

+Already done is the navbar.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.